Limited Additional Mechanisms for PKIX and SMIME (lamps) Internet Drafts

 Working Group: Limited Additional Mechanisms for PKIX and SMIME (lamps)

-This document defines combinations of ML-DSA [FIPS.204] in hybrid with traditional algorithms RSASSA-PKCS1-v1_5, RSASSA-PSS, ECDSA, Ed25519, and Ed448.
-These combinations are tailored to meet security best practices and regulatory guidelines.
-Composite ML-DSA is applicable in any application that uses X.509 or PKIX data structures that accept ML-DSA, but where the operator wants extra protection against breaks or catastrophic bugs in ML-DSA.
+This document defines combinations of US NIST ML-DSA in hybrid with traditional algorithms RSASSA-PKCS1-v1.5, RSASSA-PSS, ECDSA, Ed25519, and Ed448.
+These combinations are tailored to meet regulatory guidelines.
+Composite ML-DSA is applicable in applications that uses X.509 or PKIX data structures that accept ML-DSA, but where the operator wants extra protection against breaks or catastrophic bugs in ML-DSA, and where EUF-CMA-level security is acceptable.

 Certificate Management over CMS (CMC)